Best Bike Travel Case of 2020

 The EVOC Travel Bag Pro was the next best in the ease of storage metric, followed by the Thule Round Trip case.
 The hard shell ToPeak case scored the lowest in this metric, as its design doesn't allow you to collapse the travel case at all.
 This means the ToPeak will occupy a lot of space in your garage.

 There you have it.
 Our comparative analysis of some of the most intriguing bike travel cases on the market.
 All of these cases are serviceable and get the job done.
-We think the Editors' Choice EVOC Travel Bag Pro is the bee's knees and is a clear favorite.
-The Dakine Bike Roller case earned our Best Buy Award for its solid performance at a very attractive price point.
-Finally, the ToPeak Pak Go X earned a Top Pick for those flying with road/gravel bikes.
+We think the EVOC Travel Bag Pro is the bee's knees and is a clear favorite.
+The Dakine Bike Roller case was a great value for its solid performance at a very attractive price point.
+Finally, the ToPeak Pak Go X was an excellent choice for those flying with road/gravel bikes.

 — Pat Donahue